Recommended by:

 What is VPN split tunneling (Bypasser)?

-VPN split tunneling – called Bypasser on the Surfshark VPN app – is a VPN functionality.
-It allows users to choose what data will use the VPN connection (with encryption and routing via the VPN server) and which will be transmitted via the usual internet means.
+VPN split tunneling, also called Bypasser on the Surfshark app, is a VPN (Virtual Private Network) feature that allows users to choose which data to protect with VPN encryption and which will be transmitted without it.

 How does VPN split tunneling work?

-3. When you use a VPN and split tunneling, you essentially have two connections: the VPN for most of your data and a regular connection that goes straight to a website or service you chose via the split tunneling feature.
+When you use split tunneling, you essentially have two connections: one that’s routed through a VPN server for most of your data and another that goes straight to a website or service you chose via the split tunneling feature.

 What are the different types of VPN split tunneling?